 National Security Law

-The Center on National Security and the Law engages students in work on various projects, including online publications like the State Secrets Archives and the Security Law Brief, as well as research projects on topics such as biometrics, habeas litigation, and national security treaties.
-The Center serves as a resource for both our national security law faculty and outside organizations, and is a conduit for students seeking externships at outside organizations.
+Georgetown Law students not only have access to high-level scholarship in contemporary issues in national security law, but also hands-on experiences in the field.
+Our Center on National Security and the Law engages students in work on various projects, including online publications like the State Secrets Archives and the Security Law Brief, as well as research projects on topics such as biometrics, habeas litigation and national security treaties.
+The Center serves as a resource for both our national security law faculty and outside organizations, and it is a conduit for students seeking externships at outside organizations.